18F/join.tts.gsa.gov/pages/positions/product-manager.md

 To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service.
 Specialized experience is:

-1. Experience leading interdisciplinary product teams in the research, design, development and delivery of digital products or services.
-This experience must include **ALL** of the following:
-- Leading the development of multiple digital products or services, or leading the development of multiple features in  large products
-- Creating and managing the product vision based on user research & metrics
-- Leading teams through the adoption of new tools, technologies or methodologies

-2. Experience leading digital product or service development, from concept to delivery, within highly ambiguous or uncertain situations.
-This experience must include **ONE** of the following:
-- Leading products with multiple dependencies requiring joint releases to achieve measurable and demonstrated business objectives
-- Leading intrapreneurial efforts with measurable and demonstrated impact to the organization

-3. Experience leading the development, delivery or integration of highly complex digital products or services.
-This experience must include **ONE** of the following:
+1. Experience leading the development, delivery or integration of highly complex digital products or services;
-- Developing new products or services for startups
-- Developing products or services for legacy migrations
-- Developing products or services for large integrations
-- Developing products, services or features for large consumer products

-4. Experience applying leading industry practices in the design, development and delivery of digital products or services.
-This experience must include **ONE** of the following:
+2. Experience applying leading industry practices in the design, development and delivery of digital products or services.
+This experience may include experimentation based frameworks, iterative development methodologies, user-centered design, planning tools or continuous delivery methodologies;
-- Developing digital products or services using experimentation based frameworks
-- Developing digital products or services using iterative development methodologies
-- Developing digital products or services using user-centered design and planning tools
-- Developing digital products or services using continuous delivery methodologies
+3. Experience crafting or creating product vision, strategy or road maps;
+4. Experience working with cross-functional teams.

 Qualification determinations cannot be made when resumes do not include the required information, so failure to provide this information may result in disqualification.